aishwaryar1199-dotcom/futureme/README.md

 Future Me – Digital Notes to Your Future Self
 Future Me is a web application that allows users to write personal notes, attach images, and lock them to be unlocked on a future date.
-It also offers mood-based motivational support to help users stay positive and inspired.
-The app is fully private—only the user can view their notes.
+It also offers mood based motivational support to help users stay positive and inspired.
+The app is fully private only the user can view their notes.

 Features
 Create Notes: Write text notes to your future self.